darkred/Userscripts/README.md

 This repo contains my userscripts.

-The scripts work and are tested with Tampermonkey and Violentmonkey.
+The scripts are tested to work with Tampermonkey and Violentmonkey.
 Greasemonkey -any version- is not supported (the scripts might work, but are not tested).

 ### Userscripts